Heminway History, Family Crest & Coats of Arms

 The surname Heminway was first found in Yorkshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Heminway family
+Early History of the Heminway family

 This web page shows only a small excerpt of our Heminway research.
 Another 101 words (7 lines of text) covering the years 1094 and 1379 are included under the topic Early Heminway History in all our PDF Extended History products and printed products wherever possible.